 Generally people don’t recover with self-help alone, one reason for this is that no matter how good the self-help material is, they are only helpful if the reader correctly interprets what they read.
 Self-help materials can also never replace the support and motivation given by a good therapist.
 But the more you understand OCD, the more you can make better use of your therapy once it starts.

 Whilst we will all have our own favourite self-help book, sometimes users like to take chunks of helpful content from several books and create their own locker of helpful self-help text.
-The following books are all available from OCD-UK, Amazon and some Waterstones.
-All good bookshops can order them in using the ISBN code.
+The following books are all available from OCD-UK and some Waterstones and all good independent bookshops can order them in using the ISBN code.